Chronic Disease

 How Often Should My Pet See a Vet for Chronic Disease?

-A healthy pet should see a vet once a year.
+A healthy pet will typically stop in for a vet visit once a year.
 A pet with chronic disease will need to take more frequent trips to the vet to monitor the progress of the disease.
 We will help you set up a timetable for vet appointments depending on the details of the disease.